Analyzing Constellation Brands (STZ) and Its Peers

 |2.41

-Constellation Brands currently has a consensus target price of $270.78, indicating a potential upside of 16.17%.
-As a group, “Beverages” companies have a potential upside of 118.23%.
+Constellation Brands presently has a consensus price target of $270.78, suggesting a potential upside of 15.86%.
+As a group, “Beverages” companies have a potential upside of 117.64%.
 Given Constellation Brands’ competitors higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its competitors.

-Constellation Brands has a beta of 1.19, suggesting that its stock price is 19% more volatile than the S&P 500.
-Comparatively, Constellation Brands’ competitors have a beta of 0.73, suggesting that their average stock price is 27% less volatile than the S&P 500.
+Constellation Brands has a beta of 1.19, suggesting that its share price is 19% more volatile than the S&P 500.
+Comparatively, Constellation Brands’ competitors have a beta of 0.74, suggesting that their average share price is 26% less volatile than the S&P 500.

 Summary